gSchool/DNA-release-2/03-Phase-2/03-outcomes-over-outputs.md

 Objectives should explain **where** you want to go:
 * **High Impact** - What will be most impactful to your organization.
 * **Aligned** - If you are an embedded organization, these should align with higher level goals.
-* **Time Bound** - Objectives should be time bound in a way that requires you to frequently revisit and adjust your organization or programs goals.
+* **Time Bound** - Objectives should be time bound in a way that requires you to frequently revisit and adjust your organization or program's goals.

 Key Results should explain **what** results you need to achieve to get there:
 * **High Impact** - If successful, this key result should be felt by over half of your organization.